villasv/aws-airflow-stack/CONTRIBUTING.md

 interaction are welcomed contributions, so writing blog posts and tutorials or making citations at presentations and workshops are appreciated too.

-**But...** It would be best if everyone tried keep chatty discussions out of the issue tracker.
+**But...** It would be best if everyone tried to keep chatty discussions out of the issue tracker.
 The best channel is the official Airflow [Slack channel](https://apache-airflow.slack.com/messages/CCRR5EBA7/) dedicated to AWS deployments.